sigilworks/mysweeper/README.md

 mysweeper
 =========

-Yet another Minesweeper clone...but this one is mine.
+Yet another Minesweeper clone...there are many like it, but this one is mine.